 We should never compare floats for equality nor subtract them.
-The reason for this is that floats are represented in binary fractions and there are many numbers that are exact in a decimal base but not exact in a binary base (for example, the decimal 0.1).
+The reason for this is that floats are represented in binary fractions.
+There are several numbers that are exact in a decimal base but not exact in a binary base (for example, the decimal 0.1).
 Equality tests should instead be done in terms of some predefined precision.
-For example, we can use the same approach that Python's unittest module has with assert AlmostEqual:
+For example, we could employ the same approach as the Python's unittest module: assert AlmostEqual: